awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed an issue in the monitoring system that could incorrectly cause a failover when local disk usage is high\.

-1. Fixed a bug whereby Aurora PostgreSQL can repeatedly crash, reporting:
+1. Fixed a bug in which Aurora PostgreSQL can repeatedly crash, reporting:

    `PANIC: new_record_total_len (8201) must be less than BLCKSZ (8192), rmid (6), info (32)`

-1. Fixed a bug whereby an Aurora PostgreSQL read node might be unable to rejoin a cluster due to recovery of a large buffer cache\.
+1. Fixed a bug in which an Aurora PostgreSQL read node might be unable to rejoin a cluster due to recovery of a large buffer cache\.
 This issue is unlikely to occur on instances other than **r4\.16xlarge\.**

-1. Fixed a bug whereby inserting into an empty GIN index leaf page imported from pre\-9\.4 engine versions can cause the Aurora storage volume to become unavailable\.
+1. Fixed a bug in which inserting into an empty GIN index leaf page imported from pre\-9\.4 engine versions can cause the Aurora storage volume to become unavailable\.

-1. Fixed a bug whereby, in rare circumstances, a crash during transaction commit could result in the loss of `CommitTs` data for the committing transaction\.
+1. Fixed a bug in which, in rare circumstances, a crash during transaction commit could result in the loss of `CommitTs` data for the committing transaction\.
 The actual durability of the transaction was not impacted by this bug\.

-1. Fixed a bug in the `PostGIS` extension whereby `PostGIS` can crash in the function `gserialized_gist_picksplit_2d()`\.
+1. Fixed a bug in the `PostGIS` extension in which `PostGIS` can crash in the function `gserialized_gist_picksplit_2d()`\.

 1. Improved the stability of read\-only nodes during heavy write traffic on instances smaller than **r4\.8xl**\.
 This specifically addresses a situation where the network bandwidth between the writer and the reader is constrained\.

-1. Fixed a bug whereby an Aurora PostgreSQL instance acting as a replication target of an RDS for PostgreSQL instance crashed with the following error:
+1. Fixed a bug in which an Aurora PostgreSQL instance acting as a replication target of an RDS for PostgreSQL instance crashed with the following error:

    `FATAL: could not open file "base/16411/680897_vm": No such file or directory" during "xlog redo at 782/3122D540 for Storage/TRUNCATE"`

-1. Fixed a memory leak on read\-only nodes whereby the heap size for the "aurora wal replay process" will continue to grow\.
+1. Fixed a memory leak on read\-only nodes in which the heap size for the "aurora wal replay process" will continue to grow\.
 This is observable via Enhanced Monitoring\.

-1. Fixed a bug whereby Aurora PostgreSQL can fail to start, with the following message reported in the PostgreSQL log:
+1. Fixed a bug in which Aurora PostgreSQL can fail to start, with the following message reported in the PostgreSQL log:

    `FATAL: Storage initialization failed.`

 1. Fixed a performance limitation on heavy write workloads that caused waits on the `LWLock:buffer_content` and `IO:ControlFileSyncUpdate` events\.

-1. Fixed a bug whereby read nodes could crash following a specific type of free space change from the write node\.
+1. Fixed a bug in which read nodes could crash following a specific type of free space change from the write node\.

 ## PostgreSQL 9\.6\.8, Aurora PostgreSQL release 1\.2 \(unsupported\)<a name="AuroraPostgreSQL.Updates.20180305.12"></a>